maptic/osurs/README.md

     Trip-->Vehicle;
 ```

-The found connections are not stored on the network and must be released individually to prevent a memory leak (`delete_connection()`).
+Queried connections are not stored on the network and must be released individually to prevent a memory leak (`delete_connection()`).
 When a reservation is made, it is stored as a reservation struct on the network with a relation to the corresponding trip.
-The reservation exists in the heap until the entire network is released.
+The reservation exists on the heap until the entire network is released.

 ```mermaid
 graph TD;